Frequently Asked Questions

 Q: My pool lifeguard qualification ran out last week.
 Do I have to do the full course again?

-Answer: It is very important to be aware of when your qualification expires.
-All RLS qualifications are only valid for the period specificied at the time of training.
-For example a pool lifeguard certificate is valid for 12months only.
-Once the date of expiry has been reached then you are not current and may not be covered under your standard of training if an incident should occur.
-You will need to enrol in a full course or apply for skills recognition if you let your qualification expire.
+Answer: It is very important to be aware of when your pool lifeguard qualification expires.
+All RLS qualifications are only valid for the period specified at the time of training.
+For example, industry has determined that a pool lifeguard certificate must be updated every 12 months by undertaking a reaccreditation course.
+Once the date of expiry has passed you will be unable to work and unable to take a reaccreditation course and will be required to enrol in a full course.